juju/docs/src/en/charms-bundles.md

 juju deploy wiki-simple --overlay ~/model-a/wiki-simple.yaml
 ```

-## Bundle placement directives
+### Bundle placement directives

 You can co-locate applications using the placement key `to` in the charm's
 definition.
-When supported by the cloud provider, it is also possible to
+When LXD is supported by the backing cloud it is also possible to
 isolate charms by including the container format in the placement directive.
-Some clouds support LXD.

 For example: